keremozgen/MOWSOCKET/README.md

 # MOWSOCKET
 MOW SOCKET is a cross platform, easy to use and a basic socket library.
 Currently only supports IPv4.
 It is a basic header file you can include it and start using.
 You don't need to use CMakeFile.txt or fips build tool.
-Only on android you may need to show ifaddrs-android.c ifaddrs-android.c as source files too.
+Only on android you may need to show ifaddrs-android.h ifaddrs-android.c as source files too.
 Here some functions are explained:

 	struct mowadapter* m_get_adapters() You can get all network interfaces